 The majority of activities undertaken by the Governor's Office of Highway Safety are oriented towards encouraging the use of passenger restraint systems, minimizing dangers associated with individuals driving under the influence of drugs and alcohol, reducing unlawful speeds and encouraging safe behavior while driving in general.
-While these activities are associated with behavioral aspects of transportation system usage, it is clear that the substantive safety issues these programs are seeking to address further transportation planning efforts aimed at increasing transportation system safety.
-The relationship between the highway safety agency and safety programs and the planning efforts of various transportation agencies is one that needs to be strengthened and strategies found to better integrate these processes.
+While these activities are associated with behavioral aspects of transportation system usage, it is clear that the substantive safety issues these programs are seeking to address require further transportation planning efforts aimed at increasing transportation system safety.
+The relationship between the highway safety agency and the planning efforts of various transportation agencies is one that needs to be strengthened and strategies found to better integrate these processes.

 The effective integration of safety considerations into transportation planning requires the collaborative interaction of numerous groups.
 In most cases, who is involved will depend on what issue is being addressed.
-GOHS has collaborated with the Georgia Department of Transportation and the Department of Public Safety - Motor Carrier Compliance Division to produce Georgia's first Comprehensive Highway Safety Plan by October 15, 2005.
+GOHS has collaborated with the Georgia Department of Transportation, the Georgia Department of Public Safety, the Department of Driver Services, the Georgia Department of Human Resources, the Office of State Administrative Hearings, the Georgia Association of Chief of Police, the Georgia Sheriff's Association, the Atlanta Regional Commission, other MPO's, local law enforcement, health department, fire departments and other stakeholder groups to produce Georgia's first Comprehensive Highway Safety Plan by October 1, 2006.
 This will be Georgia's first step in a process that contains many steps.
-The staff will develop and implement on a continual basis a highway safety improvement program that has the overall objective of reducing the number and severity of crashes and decreasing the potential for crashes on all highways.
+Collectively we will develop and implement on a continual basis a highway safety improvement program that has the overall objective of reducing the number and severity of crashes and decreasing the potential for crashes on all highways.
 The requirements for our highway safety improvement program will include: